sinkswim/SoC_ipcore-stm/README.md

 All have been tested using iSim.

 ## Synthesis
-The STM is synthesizable and has been programmed on an Artix-7 FPGA successfully.
+The STM is synthesizable and has been programmed successfully on an Artix-7 FPGA.